ember-learn/guides-source/guides/release/components/built-in-components.md

 The event name (e.g. `"focusout"`, `"input"`, `"keydown"`) always follows the casing that the HTML standard uses.

-Due to legacy code, it is possible to call an action by passing an event argument.
+For backwards compatibility with earlier versions of Ember, it is possible to call an action by passing an event argument.

 ```handlebars
 <label for="input-name">Name:</label>